-The course begins with the study of the United States emergence as a powerful, modern and industrialized nation by the turn of the 19th century.
-Topics examined include industrialization, immigration, urbanization and the emergence of the United States as a world power.
-The course continues with the examination of the political, social and cultural development of the United States in the early 20th century.
+In this course begins with the study of the United States emergence as a powerful, modern and industrialized nation by the turn of the 19th century.
+Emphasis is placed on expository writing, close reading of fiction and non-fiction texts, study, and organizational skills.
+Students will accomplish the learning concepts of this course through the use of novels, document based questions, films, documentaries, and discussion The course continues with the examination of the political, social and cultural development of the United States in the early 20th century.
 The causes and effects of World War I, on the United States and the world will also be studied.
 Students will also study the Roaring 20's and its' aftermath, the Great Depression and New Deal.
 The course concludes with an examination of the rise of fascism and militarism and how the Allied countries were able to defeat Germany, Italy and Japan.
-Students will accomplish the learning concepts of this course through the use of novels, document based questions, films, documentaries, and discussion.
-Emphasis is placed on expository writing, close reading of fiction and non-fiction texts, study, and organizational skills.
+The curriculum is aligned with the Massachusetts History and Social Studies Frameworks.